 Often incidents involving fireworks last for a very short time, but where the perpetrator can be identified we do try to stop them from behaving irresponsibly in the future.

-Incidents involving the use of fireworks in the street should be reported to the Police by calling 101.
+Incidents involving the use of fireworks in a public space or underage users should be reported to the Police by calling 101 or via the Leicestershire Police website.

 There is a nighttime curfew on the use of fireworks, which are relaxed during times of traditional or religious and cultural events.
 It is now a criminal offence to let off fireworks between 11pm and 7am other than on "permitted fireworks nights" which are: